davidgiven/cpm65/README.md

 `third_party/mads` contains a copy of Mad Assembler, which is © 2018-2023 Tomasz Biela and is available under the terms of the MIT license.
 See `third_party/mads/LICENSE` for the full text.

+`third_party/pascal-m` contains a extremely hacked up copy of the Pascal-M bytecode compiler and interpreter, which is © 1978-2021 Niklaus Wirth, Mark Rustad and Hans Otten and is available under the terms of the MIT license.
+See `third_party/pascal-m/LICENSE` for the full text.